monocodes/snippets/vim.md

 - ndd - To delete n no. of lines from cursor position (Sdd)
 - gg - dG - delete all lines in file (need to be at the beginning of the file)
 - / - To search a word in the file
+  - n - to next result
+  - N - to previous result

 ---